×

 What are the visa & residency requirements in Cascais?

 "In order to visit Cascais, visitors must obtain a Schengen visa from the Portuguese Embassy or Consulate in their home country.
 The process of applying for a visa involves submitting a completed application form, a valid passport, two passport-sized photographs, proof of accommodation, proof of sufficient funds, and proof of travel insurance.
 In order to obtain residency in Cascais, Portugal, applicants must submit a completed application form, a valid passport, two passport-sized photographs, proof of accommodation, proof of sufficient funds, and proof of travel insurance.
 Additionally, applicants must provide proof of employment, proof of health insurance, and proof of a clean criminal record.
-Once the application is approved, applicants will receive a residence permit, which must be renewed every two years," remarked one expat living in Cascais.
+Once the application is approved, applicants will receive a residence permit, which must be renewed every two years," mentioned an expat living in Cascais.

 Why do people move to Cascais?